Here is the full list of Edinburgh road closures as Queen's coffin arrives

 1

-Queen Elizabeth II dies: Edinburgh road closures full list as Queen's coffin transported from Balmoral to Capital
+Queen Elizabeth II: Edinburgh road closures and traffic disruptions as Queen’s coffin travels from Balmoral to Capital

 -